Enjoyboi/enjoyboi.github.io/essays/More-Than-Just-Style.md

 ### Coding Standards as a Learning Tool

 One thing that surprised me is how much coding standards actually help in learning a programming language.
 At first, I thought they were just a set of annoying rules, but after using ESLint in VSCode for a while, I started to see the benefits.
 ESLint doesn't just point out mistakes—it helps enforce best practices.
-For example, it catches unused variables, suggests better ways to write functions, and even prevents potential bugs.
-When I first started using it, fixing all the errors felt tedious, but over time, I realized that it was actually teaching me better coding habits.
+According to Martin Fowler, "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand" (Fowler, 1999).

 For example, consider this JavaScript function:
 ```javascript